nolanplatt/nolanplatt/README.md

-I have almost a decade's experience working with various languages.
+I have nearly a decade's experience working with various languages.
 I have helped develop and kickstart several successful projects and create highly scalable, secure, and concise backend infrastructures.
 For my endeavours in advanced Java concepts, I received several completed course units in computer science and engineering (CSE) from the University of California, San Diego.